Robert C. Jones

-Robert Clifford Jones (March 30, 1936 – February 1, 2021) was an American film editor, screenwriter, and educator.
-He received an Academy Award for the screenplay of the film Coming Home (1978).
-As an editor, Jones had notable collaborations with the directors Arthur Hiller (seven films from 1967 to 1992) and Hal Ashby (four films from 1973 to 1982).
-Jones was nominated three times for the Academy Award for Best Film Editing: It's a Mad, Mad, Mad, Mad World (1963), Guess Who's Coming to Dinner (1967), and Bound for Glory (1976).
+Robert Clifford Jones (March 30, 1936 – February 1, 2021) was an American film editor.
+As an editor, he had notable collaborations with the directors Arthur Hiller (seven films from 1967 to 1992) and Hal Ashby (four films from 1973 to 1982).
+He was nominated three times for the Academy Award for Best Film Editing: It's a Mad, Mad, Mad, Mad World (1963), Guess Who's Coming to Dinner (1967), and Bound for Glory (1976).
+He also received an Academy Award for writing the screenplay for the film Coming Home (1978).

 Early life

 Jones was born in Los Angeles on March 30, 1936.
 His father, Harmon Jones, was a Canadian-born film editor who was nominated for an Oscar for his work on Gentleman's Agreement.
 Jones enrolled in college, but subsequently dropped out and worked at a shipping room for 20th Century Fox.
 He started off as an assistant film editor for movies like Untamed (1955) and The Long, Hot Summer (1958).
 He described his job as "magic", adding that it had "opened my eyes to what my dad had done".

 After being drafted into the U.S. Army, Jones worked at the Army Pictorial Center from 1958 to 1960.
 Even though he did not attend film school or have any formal training in editing, he was thrust into the role of a film editor.
 He was responsible for editing Army training films, documentaries, and several segments of The Big Picture television program.
 He credits this stint for giving him the "experience and confidence" needed to pursue a career in film editing.